Learning Without Losing Identity: Capability Evolution for Embodied Agents: Related Work

-Our framework generalises these approaches by providing a formal lifecycle and evolution mechanism for skill modules, rather than treating the skill library as a static or append-only collection.
-A key distinction is that SPiRL and SkiMo skills are immutable after initial extraction, whereas ECMs support continuous versioning, rollback, and deprecation---concepts well-established in microservice lifecycle management~\cite{dragicevic2023microservices} but absent from learned capability management.
-Furthermore, we introduce runtime governance to ensure that skill evolution does not compromise safety.

-\paragraph{Continual and lifelong learning.} Continual learning addresses the challenge of acquiring new knowledge without forgetting previously learned capabilities~\cite{parisi2019continual}.
-The foundational ``Learning without Forgetting'' approach of Li and Hoiem~\cite{li2017lwf} introduced knowledge distillation for incremental class learning, while Thrun and Mitchell~\cite{thrun1995lifelong} defined lifelong robot learning.
-Van de Ven et al.~\cite{vandeven2022three} provide a modern taxonomy distinguishing task-, domain-, and class-incremental settings.
-Elastic weight consolidation~\cite{kirkpatrick2017overcoming}, synaptic intelligence~\cite{zenke2017synaptic}, Gradient Episodic Memory~\cite{lopezpaz2017gem}, and progressive neural networks~\cite{rusu2016progressive} mitigate catastrophic forgetting at the parameter level.
-PathNet~\cite{fernando2017pathnet} uses evolutionary path selection in modular neural networks for continual learning---a direct intellectual precursor to our notion of ``capability evolution'' through modular structures.
-Lesort et al.~\cite{lesort2020continual} provide a comprehensive framework for continual learning in robotics, while Wolczyk et al.~\cite{wolczyk2021continual} offer a dedicated benchmark for continual RL in robotic manipulation.
-However, the vast majority of continual learning research targets supervised classification settings; fewer than five papers in our 97-paper survey address catastrophic forgetting in the context of embodied control policies.
-Our approach sidesteps this problem architecturally: because each ECM is an independent module with its own parameters, updating one capability does not interfere with others.
+\paragraph{Continual learning and agent adaptation} Continual learning methods---EWC~\cite{kirkpatrick2017overcoming}, progressive networks~\cite{rusu2016progressive}, PathNet~\cite{fernando2017pathnet}---mitigate forgetting at the parameter level, primarily in classification settings~\cite{parisi2019continual,vandeven2022three}.
+PathNet uses evolutionary path selection in modular networks---a direct intellectual precursor to our notion of capability evolution through modular structures.
+However, the vast majority of continual learning research targets supervised settings; far fewer works address forgetting in the context of embodied control policies.
+Our approach sidesteps this problem architecturally: because each ECM has independent parameters, updating one capability does not interfere with others.
 The agent's decision policy is never modified, eliminating the primary source of forgetting in agent-centric approaches.